 - Start with your bed.
 Before you start putting up decorations, decide where you want to situate your bed.
 Keep in mind that your bed should be the focal point of the room and should pull everything else together.
 As a standard guideline, we recommend placing your bed in a corner so the head of the bed rests against a wall.
 This will help you save space and give you more room for other furniture (and plenty of decorations).

 - Pick a color scheme.
 As you create a bedroom layout, you might find yourself torn between two or three different color palettes.
 To make the decision a little easier, choose colors that make you happy and reflect your personality.
 You can also build a color scheme by picking out key colors from your bedding, and incorporating those same colors through accent pieces (e.g., pillows, rugs, throws, decorations) to create a cohesive look and feel.
-Quick tip: Lighter colors make a room feel bigger and airier.
+Helpful tip: Lighter colors make a room feel bigger and airier.

 - Use multi-purpose furniture.
 Because college dorms don’t have a lot of extra room, it’s essential to stay organized and utilize storage space.
 Using multi-purpose furniture is the perfect solution to creating more storage while maximizing the space in your room.
 For example, you might consider investing in a nightstand desk, a storage ottoman, or a folding table and chairs.
 Bed risers and platform bases are also smart ways to create additional storage space.